Our fertility specialists can make parenthood possible by treating IVF failure

-Our Dallas-Fort Worth infertility specialists work at advanced facilities and use the latest technology to ensure that IVF cycles are successful.
+Our Dallas-Fort Worth infertility specialists work at advanced facilities.
+They also use the latest technology to ensure that IVF cycles are successful.
 As a result, our team focuses on working around issues like egg and sperm quality when treating IVF failure.

 What are the options for treating IVF failure?

 Before developing a treatment plan for a patient who experienced a failed IVF cycle, our doctors work to diagnose what caused the failure.
 This process may involve ordering a semen analysis, bloodwork or other testing.

 Once our doctors determine why a patient experienced IVF failure, they can develop a customized plan to overcome it.